Dance Performance Improvisation

 AndroMeda happened right before the closing of the world due to the pandemic.
 We are still looking for opportunities to revive this performance for festivals and performances both inside and outside.

-Un-seen is a journey through a surreal and alienated world.
+Un-seen (solo) is a journey through a surreal and alienated world.
 Using Mylar material as a metaphor for the American(western) dream, Zornitsa becomes a refugee, looking to be part of this shiny new world.
 Partly autobiographical, and partly based on the refugee crisis in both Europe and the U.S., the show traces the use of Mylar in our lives that leads to the disillusionment of the glitzy western world.
-Un-seen is a fantastical, beautiful and ultimately fraud journey to the “promised land”.
+Un-seen is a fantastical, beautiful, and ultimately fraudulent journey to the “promised land”.

 Explicit Female (2016 – 60 min.)

-Explicit Female is an immersion into the female body.
-Featuring personal narratives, custom designed lighting and live feed special effects, it aims to process the mystery of the shape-shifting form half of the world resides in.
+Explicit Female (solo) is an immersion into the female body.
+Featuring personal narratives, custom-designed lighting, and live feed special effects, it aims to process the mystery of the shape-shifting form half of the world resides in.
 Casual, yet intimate, the performance strives to connect deeply and kinesthetically to the viewers, at times asking them to participate in the very creation of the event itself.

 Mylar Storms -improvisation performances with Mylar (since 2013 ongoing – 20 min.)